wellcomecollection/catalogue-pipeline/sierra_adapter/README.md

 4. The bib merger sends an SNS notification to tell the rest of the pipeline that a new Sierra record is available.

-Items have some extra steps:
+Items, orders and holdings have some extra steps:

 1. The **item reader** (an ECS task) and **S3 demultiplexer** work as for bibs, but querying the Sierra API for items, not bibs.